cm0x4D/libdocset/README.md

     std::cout << o.name() << "\n";
 ```

-Currently the library runs on Linux and OS X, Windows support is planned, but not yet implemented.
+Currently the library runs on Linux and OS X.

 ### How do I get set up? ###